Weborama/Riak-Light/README.md

 * support list keys (ok)
 * debug/trace mode (to do)
 * refactor to use Moo::Roles instead other objects (to do)
-* extract timeout provider to an external project
+* extract timeout provider to an external project (to do)